davidlaprade/davidlaprade.github.io/_posts/2017-1-20-my-fish-oil-experiment.md

 in the health stack exchange to try to see if anyone else knows.)

 Moreover, this dose kept my intake of Mercury, PCB, and other harmful compounds to a minimum.
-To quote from the [independent testing organization](https://labdoor.com/review/trader-joes-omega-3/report) mentioned above:
+To quote from the results of the [independent testing organization](https://labdoor.com/review/trader-joes-omega-3/report) mentioned above, Trader Joes' supplement had:

 > Mercury content measured at 1 PPB [. . .] significantly below the Global
 > Organization for EPA and DHA Omega-3 (GOED) 100 PPB limit.<br><br>